vasilionjea/bower-requirejs-starter/README.md

     sudo npm install -g bower requirejs

 Note:
-If you want to verify that they were installed, you can check via the following commands:
+If you want to verify that they were installed, you can check via the following commands after restarting the Terminal.app/iTerm.app:

     which bower #=> /usr/local/bin/bower
     which r.js  #=> /usr/local/bin/r.js